Lunchbox: Health issues

-Health concerns came to light in August 2002, when the Center for Environmental Health discovered that many popular vinyl lunch boxes contained dangerously high levels of lead.
-Many, though not all, were pulled from the shelves.
+Health concerns came to light in August 2002, when the Center for Environmental Health discovered that many popular vinyl lunch boxes contained dangerous levels of lead.
+Although not all were removed, many were pulled from the shelves.

-In 2001, most major manufacturers began testing their lunch boxes for lead levels, remedied the issue, and labeled their boxes as lead free.
+In 2001, most major manufacturers began testing their lunch boxes for lead levels, remedying the issue, and labeling their boxes as lead-free.

-Today
+Modern lunch boxes

-Today, lunch boxes are generally made of plastic, with foam insulation, and an aluminium/vinyl interior.
-As a result, they are usually much better at retaining their temperature but are less rigid/protective.
-However, metal lunch boxes are still produced, just not as popular as they were in the 1960 through 1980's.
+Today, lunch boxes are generally made of plastic with foam insulation and an aluminium/vinyl interior.
+As a result, they usually retain temperature better but are less rigid and protective.
+However, metal lunch boxes are still produced, though they are not as popular as they were in the 1960s through 1980s.

 Collecting

 Some lunch boxes, including those from the 1950s and 1960s, sometimes sell into the thousands of dollars.
 In 1999, a "1954 Superman lunch box, made by Adco Liberty" was "gaveled down for $11,500" ("the highest auction price ever paid for a lunch box").